vhuynhle/rust-exercises/src/chapter_1/printing_quotes.md

 Me says, "51% of quotes on the Internet are fake."
 ```

-Of course there are other escape sequences:
+Of course, there are other escape sequences, for instance:

 ```rust
 println!("\"\nI\u{2764}\u{FE0F}\u{1F1FB}\u{1F1F3}\r\"")
 ```